Gurupatil0003/01_Flask_Tutorial/Python--Quetions--Bank.md

 f = open("test.txt",'w')  # write in text mode
 ```
 ## 8.What is the role of views in Django and how are they mapped to URLs?

+## 9.What is the primary purpose of resource representations in RESTful APIs?

+## 10.What do HTTP status codes indicate in RESTful API responses?

 - HTTP status codes are three-digit codes that indicate the outcome of an API request.
 They are included in the API’s response to the API client, and they include
  important information that helps the client know how to proceed.